mozilla/experimenter-docs/docs/jetstream/data-products.md

 ## GCS Data Export

-Jetstream exports statistics data and metadata of analysed experimentents to the `mozanalysis` GCS bucket.
+Jetstream exports statistics data and metadata of analysed experiments to the `mozanalysis` GCS bucket.

 ### Statistics Data